JianyuanXiao/SymPIC/README.md

 by a scheme-like lisp dialect PSCMC (https://github.com/JianyuanXiao/PSCMC) designed for multi-platform parallel programmings.
 Source code is located at https://github.com/JianyuanXiao/SymPIC_PSCMC.

-When using this code for research purpose, the citation of [1] and [2] are suggested.
+When using this code for research purpose, the citation of [1-3] are suggested.

 In this program, uthash.h (http://troydhanson.github.com/uthash/) is
 used.